-The European Enforcement Order is a simple procedure that can be used for uncontested cross-border claims.
+The Regulation (EC) No 805/2004 is a simple procedure that can be used for uncontested cross-border claims.
 This procedure allows a judgment in an uncontested claim delivered in one Member State to be easily recognised and enforced in another Member State.

 To have a judgment certified as a European Enforcement Order (EEO), the judge uses a standard form, which can be found here.

 Once the European Enforcement Order has been issued by the court, it must be sent to the enforcement authority of the Member State where the debtor lives or where his/her assets are.